artalisha1/RAGforCybersecurityProjects/OpenAIChromaCyberRAG/README.md

 # Integrating OpenAI LLM + ChromaDB for Retrieval‑Augmented Generation

-`openaillmwithchroma.py` is a self‑contained Python script that stands up an end‑to‑end **Retrieval‑Augmented Generation (RAG)** pipeline: it embeds cybersecurity data, stores vectors in **ChromaDB**, and answers questions with an OpenAI chat model—falling back to a local Hugging Face model when the API is unavailable or rate‑limited.
+This notebook (OpenAILLMwithChroma.ipynb) builds a complete **Retrieval‑Augmented Generation (RAG)** pipeline.
+The notebook embeds cybersecurity data, stores vectors in **ChromaDB**, and answers questions with an OpenAI chat model—seamlessly falling back to a local Hugging Face model when the API is unavailable, rate‑limited, or too costly.

 ---